-Groups should not exceed 50% of the seating capacity of the church or a maximum of 250 persons.
+Groups should not exceed 50% of the seating capacity of the church (effective January 11, 2021).
 More services should be offered if necessary and people are encouraged to come on other days of the week instead of Sunday, in order to spread them out.
 People should be reminded with regularity that the bishops of the state have removed the religious obligation to attend Mass on Sunday, so no one feels obliged to come if they do not feel safe.
 To ensure the number of people who come to church does not exceed the agreed upon limit, online sign up and other ways to spread out attendance should be used.